Maximizing Game Performance and Experience with the Samsung Galaxy Ecosystem

 Services for gamers

-Game Launcher is a gamers' home on Galaxy devices, the all-in-one hub for gamers in the Galaxy ecosystem.
-From organizing your games to offering personalized suggestions, from live leaderboards to keeping you updated with the trends, every corner is taken care of for you by Game Launcher.
+Gaming Hub is a gamers' home on Galaxy devices, the all-in-one hub for gamers in the Galaxy ecosystem.
+From organizing your games to offering personalized suggestions, from live leaderboards to keeping you updated with the trends, every corner is taken care of for you by Gaming Hub.

-Game Launcher offers a peek into your gaming statistics, along with the option to share with your friends.
+Gaming Hub offers a peek into your gaming statistics, along with the option to share with your friends.
 At the same time, you can also check out what your friends are playing as well as what the world is playing.
-And with the Discord overlay, you can connect to gamer communities right on Game Launcher.
-It also comes with the feature, Instant Games, where you can enjoy a wide variety of casual games without having to install them.
+And with the Discord overlay, you can connect to gamer communities right on Gaming Hub.
+It also comes with the feature, Instant Plays, where you can enjoy a wide variety of casual games without having to install them.

 Gamers in the Galaxy ecosystem get a handful of useful services under the umbrella of game plugins.
 Game Plugins are available on Galaxy Store: